LintaoAmons/cd-project.nvim/README.md

               vim.notify("switched to dir: " .. dir)
             end, -- required, action when trigger the hook name = "cd hint", -- optional
-            order = 1, -- optional, the execution order if there're multiple hooks to be trigger at one point pattern = "cd-project.nvim", -- optional, trigger hook if contains pattern, optional trigger_point = "DISABLE", -- optional, enum of trigger_points, default to `AFTER_CD` match_rule = function(dir) -- optional, a function return bool. if have this fields, then pattern will be ignored return true
+            order = 1, -- optional, the exection order if there're multiple hooks to be trigger at one point pattern = "cd-project.nvim", -- optional, trigger hook if contains pattern trigger_point = "DISABLE", -- optional, enum of trigger_points, default to `AFTER_CD` match_rule = function(dir) -- optional, a function return bool. if have this fields, then pattern will be ignored return true
             end,
           },
         },
-      })
+        projects_picker = "vim-ui", -- optional, you can switch to `telescope` })
     end,
   }